The Only Show in Town

 You draw boundaries that must survive sustained attack.

-By the time I went on No Way Out in December 2025, I had been doing this every day for twenty-four years.
+By the time I went on No Way Out, I had been doing this every day for over twenty-four years.
+A map of reality could only come from here.

 Appendix A: